handwaving/handwaving.github.io/_posts/2021-03-05-expertise.md

 This is me reading a paper *all the time*.

-Note: I contributed this comic to James Propp for his [January issue of *Mathematical Enchantments*](https://mathenchant.wordpress.com/2020/12/14/children-of-the-labyrinth/).
+Note: I contributed this comic to James Propp for his [December issue of *Mathematical Enchantments*](https://mathenchant.wordpress.com/2020/12/14/children-of-the-labyrinth/).